vbosh/xsshield/README.md

 /* clean all params except the password and email */ app.use(xsshield(['password', 'email']));

-/* or clean all params withoud exception */ app.use(xsshield());
+/* or clean all params without exception */ app.use(xsshield());

 app.listen(8080);